Easonliuliang/Quantum-Drop-/docs/QUANTUM_UI.md

 Failures map to `error` with "纠缠中断" messaging and enable the “继续跃迁” resume CTA whenever chunk metadata supports recovery.

+## Wave-Dot Tunnel (Fallback)

+- `DotBlobFallback2D` replaces the animated canvas with a single, high-density frame when motion should stop.
+It distributes thousands of dots across concentric shells using a golden-spiral sampling pattern and applies the same orange→indigo band ramp used in 3D.
+- Route skins re-use the hue-shift offsets (`lan` −0.08, `p2p` 0, `relay` +0.12) and adjust saturation so the static imprint still hints at the active corridor.
+- The fallback drives both reduced-motion sessions and environments where WebGL2 fails the probe; the bitmap re-renders on resize so screenshots remain crisp.

+## Dot-Matrix Wormhole

+- `DotBlobWormhole3D` is the default WebGL2 renderer.
+It instantiates 22k–52k point sprites (based on intensity 1..3) across a deformed sphere/tube lattice and displaces them entirely in the vertex shader using layered FBM noise plus a gentle Y-axis swirl.
+- The fragment shader discards pixels outside the disc mask, applies a stochastic dither, then samples a five-stop orange→red→magenta→violet→indigo ramp.
+Banding comes from `uStripes`; hue tinting is handled through `uHueShift` so each route keeps its own accent (cyan-teal for LAN, indigo for P2P, amber-magenta for relay).
+- Uniforms cover time, speed (`0.6..1.8×`), swirl, noise amplitude, stripe count, hue shift and exposure.
+The renderer clamps DPR to 1.5, pauses when `document.hidden`, and gradually damps noise/exposure changes so bursts feel organic.
+- File drops trigger `triggerBurst()` for 400–700 ms, boosting `uNoiseAmp`/`uExposure` before dispatching the transfer.
+The orchestrator also pulses the burst when phases enter `tunnel`.
+- When WebGL2 is unavailable or motion is disabled, the orchestrator and dropzone swap to the fallback frame while keeping the black, rounded mask so the surface remains consistent.

 ## Status Language

 `QuantumStatusIndicator` renders the friendly vocabulary for every phase and falls back to the same text for hints if the transport layer does not provide richer messages.